-Jess Richmond – JS & C# Developer, and Lover of Eats, Beans, and Bikes
+Jess Richmond – JS & C# Developer, and Lover of Eats, Beats, and Bikes

 What was the path that brought you to Revelry?

 Pre-COVID I was working as an Art Department assistant in the New Orleans film industry.
 When I first entered the industry a few years ago, I didn’t think of myself as a creative person – which I chuckle at now – so I initially siloed myself into the more logistical / production side of things, but after being around the wildly talented people who were bringing these big ideas to life, I realized I wanted to be working directly with the folks who were calling those creative shots.

 That’s what I did for a couple of years – jumping from gig to gig and working crazy hours.
 I was having a lot of fun, but it didn’t seem sustainable in the long run, and always in my back pocket was this idea that I could turn to software development as my Plan B. After all, I’ve been using computers since I was in kindergarten and spent so much time as a kid personalizing the HTML and CSS of my profiles on whatever social media platform was hot at the time.